 Maintain water quality by looping new water systems and connecting to existing systems to the extent feasible.
-Ensure water quality is maintained by requiring all new water systems to be looped as much as possible. {Suggested by Engineering staff}

-Manage the storm water system in Poulsbo to protect public safety, prevent public and private property damage, protect and work to enhance water quality and improve the water quality in the aquatic habitat, and provide for the safety and enjoyment of citizens, including the ongoing maintenance of stormwater facilities. {Suggested by Engineering staff}
+Manage the storm water system in Poulsbo to protect public safety, prevent public and private property damage, protect and work to enhance water quality and improve the water quality in the aquatic habitat, and provide for the safety and enjoyment of citizens, including the ongoing maintenance of stormwater facilities.

-The City shall implement programs, projects, and maintenance measures in order to comply with complete and implement the necessary programs, projects and maintenance measures that satisfy the Washington State Department of Ecology Phase II NPDES permit requirements. {Suggested by Engineering staff}
+The City shall implement programs, projects, and maintenance measures in order to comply with the Washington State Department of Ecology Phase II NPDES permit requirements.